🎁 Surprise Discount: Enjoy 90% Off Your Subscription!

 Detection Methods:

-• Page load speed: Headless Chromes usually load pages faster because they do not need to render pages or execute JavaScript.
+• Page Load Speed Detection: Headlesschrome usually loads pages faster because they do not need to render the page or execute JavaScript.
+We can determine if it is a headless browser by monitoring the page load speed.

-• Keyboard Event: Headless Chromes usually do not trigger keyboard events because they generally do not need to interact with the user.
-Headless browsers can be determined by listening for keyboard events and checking to see if they are triggered.
+• Keyboard Event Detection: Headless browsers usually do not trigger keyboard events because they do not need to interact with users.
+We can determine if it is a headlesschrome by listening for keyboard events and checking if they are triggered.

-• Mouse event: Similarly, headlesschromes do not activit mouse events because they do not usually need to simulate user actions.
+• Mouse Event Detection: Similarly, headless browsers do not trigger mouse events because they do not need to simulate user operations.
+We can detect if it is a headlesschrome by listening to mouse events.

-• CSS detection: CSS styles may behave differently in headless browsers.
-That is, certain CSS properties may not be supported or may render differently.
-You can determine a headless by loading a specific CSS style and checking the rendering result.
+• CSS Detection: Certain CSS styles may behave differently in headless browsers.
+For example, some CSS properties may not be supported or render differently.
+We can determine if it is a headlesschrome by loading specific CSS styles and checking the rendering results.

-• Simulate Human Behavior: Headless browsers usually perform tasks such as page loading, form submission, etc. in a highly automated manner, which is different from the behavioral patterns of human users.
-Human behavior can be simulated, e.g. adding random mouse movements, keyboard inputs, etc., to make the detector think that it is a real user action instead of a headlesschrome.
+• Simulate human behavior: Headless browsers usually perform tasks in a highly automated manner, such as page loading, form submission, etc., which is different from the behavior patterns of human users.
+Human behavior can be simulated, such as adding random mouse movements, keyboard input, etc., to make the detector think that it is a real user operation rather than a headlesschrome.

-• Randomize request intervals: Headless Chromes usually send requests at a very regular frequency.
-It is possible to simulate real user behavior by adding random intervals between requests, which makes it difficult for the detector to determine whether it is a headless browser by the frequency of requests.
+• Randomize request intervals: Headless browsers usually send requests at a very regular frequency.
+The behavior of real users can be simulated by adding random time intervals between requests, which makes it difficult for the detector to determine whether it is a headlesschrome by the request frequency.

-• Simulate browser environment: Modify some properties or functions in the headlesschrome to make it more like a real browser.
+• Simulate browser environment: Modify some properties or functions in the headless browser to make it more like a real browser.
 For example, the browser window size, display resolution, User-Agent, etc. can be modified to simulate the environment of a real browser.

-It is important to note that because headless browsers can mimic the behavior of almost all normal browsers, and will use a variety of anti-detection methods to make the headless Chrome look more like the behavior of a real user, making it more difficult to counter-crawlers.
-So no matter what methods are used to anti-detect headless browsers, they are not absolutely reliable, at least not until now.
+It should be noted that because headless browsers can simulate the behavior of almost all normal browsers, they will use various anti-detection methods to make headless browsers look more like real users, thereby increasing the difficulty of anti-crawling.
+Therefore, no matter what method is used to anti-detect headless browsers, it is not absolutely reliable, at least so far.

-We can also use fingerprint browser to bypass headless Chrome detection.
-Let's take Nstbrowser anti-detect browser as an example.
-Nstbrowser API solution is one of the best choices for avoiding bot detection nowadays.
-You can use it and get the API key for free.
+We can also use fingerprint browsers to bypass headlesschrome detection.
+Let's take Nstbrowser fingerprint browser as an example.
+Nstbrowser's API solution is currently one of the best choices to avoid robot detection, and you can get the API key for free.

 Why use Nstbrowser for detection?

-• Nstbrowserless is compatible with the popular Puppeteer and Playwright, providing more comprehensive technical support
+• Nstbrowserless is compatible with popular Puppeteer and Playwright, providing more comprehensive technical support

-• Nstbrowser supports launching the browser in headless mode via the API.
+• It supports starting the browser in headless mode through the API

-Next, we'll compare the effectiveness of headless browser detection by visiting the CreepJS and Areyouheadless headlesschrome detection sites via the Nstbrowser anti-fingerprint browser and my local GoogleChrome browser, respectively.
+Next, visit the CreepJS and Areyouheadless headlesschrome detection sites through the Nstbrowser fingerprint browser and my local GoogleChrome browser to compare the headless browser detection effect.

 • Step 3.
-Create a Profile and download the kernel.
-You can also launch your Profile on the client side and it will trigger an automatic kernel download.
+Create a Profile and manually download the kernel.
+You can also click on the client to start your Profile and then trigger the automatic download of the kernel

 import puppeteer from 'puppeteer-core';